 User-centred technology delivered

 Delivering a nationwide job vacancies service for the DfE

-We helped the Department for Education (DfE) to save millions on adverts through a service that made it easy for schools to advertise teaching vacancies and for teachers to find their next role.
+We helped the Department for Education (DfE) save millions with a service that enables schools to advertise teaching vacancies and teachers to find new roles.